 The uptick in mintage in the prior year proved fleeting.
-The 1994 Silver Eagle experienced a decline that brought the mintage to the lowest level for the series thus far.
+The 1994 Silver Eagle (Buy on eBay) experienced a decline that brought the mintage to the lowest level for the series thus far.
 The total production of just 4,227,319 coins remains the second lowest bullion mintage for the overall series.

 Both the bullion version of the coin and the proof coin carry premiums due to their lower mintages.